domoinc/domo-data-science-resources/data_science_accelerators/data_profiler/README.md

 4. Expand the *Cookies* menu on the left side, and select the instance URL
 5. Find the cookie named "DA-SID-***" (or something similar), and copy the value

-After entering your Direct/SSO login information, click *Login*, and you should see “Login Successful” near the bottom of the form.
+After entering your Direct/SSO login information, click *Login*, and you should see “Login Successful” near the bottom of the widget.

 ## Questions?